photon1503/NINA.Photon.Plugin.ASA/README.md

 # ASA Model Builder NINA Plugin

-This was forked from the TenMicron Project from ghilios https://github.com/ghilios/NINA.Joko.Plugin.TenMicron
+This project was forked from the TenMicron plugin by ghilios at https://github.com/ghilios/NINA.Joko.Plugin.TenMicron

 Many thanks for the great work!